spacetelescope/tike_content/content/software-installed.md

 * Machine learning: tensorflow, scikit-learn.
 * Cloud tools: awscli, boto3.

-Note: you can view the full list of packages installed by inspecting the [TIKE configuration files](https://github.com/spacetelescope/jupyterhub-deploy/tree/main/deployments/tike/image/environments/tess) on GitHub.
+This list is non-exhaustive.
+For example, many packages have a significant number of dependencies which are also installed, but are not listed here for the benefit of clarity.
+You can view the full list of packages installed by inspecting the [TIKE configuration files](https://github.com/spacetelescope/jupyterhub-deploy/tree/main/deployments/tike/image/environments/tess) on GitHub.

 ## Linux software